matt-hunt01/fullstack-assessment/README.md

 ## GOAL
 Working from a provided design, create a one page Laravel web project containing a responsive contact form that stores the submitted input to a database and emails that input to an email address.
-Please provide database migrations to create the database.
+Please provide database migrations to create the database and any environment variables.
 We will provide the SMTP credentials.